davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 This algorithm does not require nodes to send or receive any network messages to decide which node gets to be the one to call `thingy()`; instead, we give each node the same node list, and run the same determinstic algorithm over that list, which causes each node to independently come to the same conclusion as to which node should be the `thingy()` caller.

-With this, we can now solve the exactly-once problem for distributed systems, even ones which use multithreading on each node:
+With this, we can now solve the exactly-once problem for distributed systems, even ones which use multithreading:

 ````java
 boolean iAmTheLeader = bullyAlgorithm(nodeList);